TrashGuyAnimations/TrashGuy/README.rst

 Like what you see?
 -----------------
-⭐️ Please star the repository and share with your frens! ⭐️
+⭐️ Star the repository and share with your friends! ⭐️

 *Really* like what you see?
 -----------------
-*Please feel free to buy me some marshmallows* 😁
+*Feel free to buy me some marshmallows* 😁

 :Bitcoin: 1CoRm4mKCUPs5XQnFVSVQ4xGMAp29pyYzC